Hawthorn Football Club: Historical racism accusations (2022)

 In September 2022, the club commissioned an external review of its historical treatment of Indigenous players, covering the period of Clarkson's tenure, including premiership years.
 Allegations within the report included accusations of racism, including the coerced removal of First Nations players from families and the demanding of a pregnancy termination over the course of several years.
 Clarkson, assistant coach Chris Fagan, and head of player development Jason Burt were among officials alleged to have been complicit.
-AFL CEO Gillon McLachlan said that that the news was a "challenging, harrowing, and disturbing read," and the AFL will launch an external, independent investigation into the allegations.
+AFL CEO Gillon McLachlan said that the news was a "challenging, harrowing, and disturbing read," and the AFL will launch an external, independent investigation into the allegations.

+The Sam Mitchell era (2022-present)

+Hawthorn's first two seasons of life under Mitchell did not reach any great heights, finishing 13th in 2022 and 16th in 2023.
+However, the Hawks showed occasional glimpses of great promise which foreshadowed an incredible 2024 campaign.

+Hawthorn started the 2024 season 0–5, but would lose just five more games for the rest of an amazing season.
+The Hawks would make the finals for the first time since 2018, finishing seventh with a 14–9 win-loss record.
+In doing so, they became one of just a select few teams in VFL/AFL history to play finals after starting a year that poorly.

+The Hawks knocked the Western Bulldogs out of premiership contention with a 37-point victory in the elimination final, before their fairytale campaign came to an end after an emotionally charged three-point semifinal loss to Port Adelaide.

+Hawthorn had another solid campaign in 2025, finishing eighth with 15 wins and eight losses.
+The Hawks improved on their 2024 finals run and reached a preliminary final for the first time since the 2015 premiership, before bowing out following a 30-point loss to eventual runner-up Geelong.